c212/fall2019-a290-js-lectures/stageThree/12122019/readme.md

 </body>
 ```
 ## Notes ##
 * `plans` parameter in `runGame` is an array containing string representations of your game, similiar to the single small level you made in stage one.
 * `GAME_LEVELS` is defined in a file that can be found on EloquentJavascript's coding sandbox.
 I recommend you do something similiar, but with your own levels.
+It is essentially an array containing levels, such as the one you made for Stage 1.
 * Refer to the [chapter 16 coding sandbox](https://eloquentjavascript.net/code/#16 "EJ Chapter 16 Code Sandbox") for a demonstration of the **full game** running.

 For questions, comments, or concerns, please email me at woboland@iu.edu